totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ### Features left to implement

 Add more questions
-A function that can hide hifghscores if there is none a function that restarts the game in the main quiz area right off of questions
+A function that if user does not want to store name - random vegetable name comes up A function that can hide hifghscores if there is none a function that restarts the game in the main quiz area right off of questions